PrimeLens/django-notes/README.md

+# CURRENTLY UPGRADING
-# CURRENTLY UPGRADING NOTES TO DJANGO 1.11 PYTHON 3.6 (was django 1.8 python 2.7)
+# Notes to Django 1.11 Python 3.6 (was django 1.8 python 2.7)
 1.11 taken from udemy django ecommerce
 1.8 taken from Up & Running with Django by Caleb Smith